mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~
 {: #fig-dhcpv6-option
-   title="IPv4 Proxy Discovery DHCP option format"}
+   title="IPv6 Proxy Discovery DHCP option format"}

 option-code:

-: Proxy Discovery option code (TDB) (16 bit)
+: Proxy Discovery option code (TBD) (16 bit)

 option-len:

-: length of the option (without the Type and Length fields) in units of 8 octets.
+: length of the option (without the Type and Length fields) in units of octets.
 The
 minimum value is 20 if one IPv6 address is contained in the option.
 Every additional IPv6
 address increases the length by 16.
-(8-bit unsigned integer)
+(16-bit unsigned integer)

 Q: